mudasobwa/qipowl/README.md

 ### Extending

-Extending _Typogrowl_ is as easy as writing a couple of strings in YAML format.
+Extending _qipowl_ is as easy as writing a couple of strings in YAML format.
 Let’s take a look at additional rules file for markdown support:

 ```yaml